 Microsoft Flight Simulator: The Visually Stunning Option

-With this capability, teams such as Hype Performance Group and FlyInside have started working on various helicopter offerings and have freeware and payware solutions available.
+Beyond the two default helicopters, teams such as Hype Performance Group and FlyInside have freeware and payware solutions available.
 Additionally, a software package called AirlandFS was released for MSFS that can be used by anyone to make helicopters.
 That started a movement in the community, leading to the release of a Robinson R44 (although still in the beta testing stage), with an H125 also in development.
 Other helicopters are actively being being worked on such as the H-60, the Airwolf, and an Mil Mi-2!

 The same computer hardware recommendations that are discussed in the Simulator Setup Guide will serve you well for helicopter flying.
 However, there is one important piece of advice: flying helicopters at less than 30 frames per second (FPS) is a recipe for disaster.